 - Equip your family with the contact’s phone number and a cell phone or prepaid phone card.
 Program your emergency contact as “ICE” (In Case of Emergency) in your phone.
 If you are in an accident, emergency personnel will often check your ICE listings in order to get a hold of someone you know.
 You can also add a designated “Home” or “Work” entry so that these phone numbers can be easily accessed in an emergency situation.

-- Teach family members how to use text messaging.
+- Make sure your family is prepared to use text messaging.
 This tactic can be used when network disruptions prevent a phone call from connecting.

 - Empower your kids to become part of the emergency planning process.
 Quiz kids about the family plan at dinner.
 Explain where the family will reunite after an emergency.
 Shop for your emergency supply kit with the kids.
 Be sure they know where the kits are stored.